r-e-d-ant/JavaScript-practices/README.md

 # JavaScript-practices
-This repo contain JavaScript practices and chellenges.
+This repo contain JavaScript practices and challenges.